-Offline, invisibility is a problem you can throw money at.
+Offline, invisibility is a problem you can just throw money at.
 Money to Interrupt and disturb your way into the attention of your market.
-There I am, reading the latest on Government’s “amazing plans” for economic turnaround or about Phillip Chiyangwa’s plan to become the next ZIFA Chairman, then boom, your full page ad is in my face – ” Cheapest Whatsapp Bundles on Earth -Buy Now!”.
+There I am, reading the latest on Government’s “amazing plans” for economic turnaround or about Donald Trump’s plan to Make America great again – then boom.
+Your full page ad is in my face – ” Cheapest, Fastest Thingy on Earth -Buy Now!”.
 Maybe this time you can distract me from the news story, long enough to sell me something.

 It doesn’t work as well as it used to.